shellscape/Gmail-Notifier-Plus/README.md

 Gmail Notifier Plus
 ===================

-Gmail Notifier Plus is a small, fun application to monitor multiple Gmail and Google Apps Mail accounts from a single, compact point.
+Gmail Notifier Plus is a small, fun application to monitor multiple Gmail and Google Apps for Work Gmail accounts from a single, compact point.
 With it's slick, native look, GNP notifies you in a variety of ways of your new mail, and allows you to quickly nagivate older new mail without opening a browser.

 [A brief history of the app](https://github.com/shellscape/Gmail-Notifier-Plus/wiki/History-of-gmail-notifier-plus)